chachasikes/DataTrain/README.md

 * Collaboratively edit information about for fields and values in data sets based on user-tested questions
 * Search for field abbreviations and names.
 Get descriptions for similar fields from other datasets, if available.
 * Share your research notes and expertise and help raise the bar of how we understand the work of our governments.
-* Export data in JSON format for incorporatin with APIs
+* Export data in JSON format for incorporation in open data APIs
 * Make API requests for field metadata (labels, descriptions, privacy suggestions), for storing with hosted data.

 ### The Problem